biscotty666/BB2/Spaces/ObsPKMClass/Chapter 1/Personal Knowledge Management.md

 - All notes are plain text <!-- element class="fragment" style="margin-top: 1em;" -->
 - Notes are stored locally on your computer <!-- element class="fragment" -->
 - Any directory can be opened "as a vault" in Obsidian <!-- element class="fragment" -->
-- Baking up and copying notes or vaults are simple file operations <!-- element class="fragment" -->
+- Backing up and copying notes or vaults are simple file operations <!-- element class="fragment" -->
 - Storage for life <!-- element class="fragment" -->

 note: